xcat2/xcat-core/docs/source/advanced/networks/infiniband/mlnxofed_ib_install_v2_diskful.rst

         chdef <node> -p postscripts="mlnxofed_ib_install -p /install/<subpath>/<MLNX_OFED_LINUX.iso>"

   xCAT simulates completely the way Mellanox scripts work by using ``postbootscripts``.
-This way need to reboot after drive installation to make Mellanox drives work reliably just like Mellanox suggested.
-If you want to use the reboot after operating system installation to avoid reboot twice, you can using ``postscripts`` attribute to install Mellanox dreives.
+This way need to reboot after drive installation to make Mellanox drivers work reliably just like Mellanox suggested.
+If you want to use the reboot after operating system installation to avoid reboot twice, you can using ``postscripts`` attribute to install Mellanox drivers.
 This way has been verified in limited scenarios.
 For more information please refer to :doc:`The Scenarioes Have Been Verified </advanced/networks/infiniband/mlnxofed_ib_verified_scenario_matrix>`.
 You can try this way in other else scenarios if you needed.

 2. Specify dependency package